Meandering the world, one whisky at a time

 Pairs well withSpicy Chicken, strong cheddar cheese, Grilled New York Strip SteakCoconut Macaroons, Malva Pudding, dark chocolate, Parmesan Cheese, Roasted Lamb

 Now, the moment of truth – the comparison!
 Tasting these two double oak releases side by side is an eye-opener.
-The Jim Beam is spicier than the Woodford Reserve with a drying wooden note.
-It is less complex and less sweet.

 Notably, there’s a substantial difference in price between them with the Jim Beam being more affordable.
-However, the Woodford Reserve bourbon reigns supreme when it comes to sheer indulgence.
+However, the Woodford Reserve bourbon whiskey reigns supreme when it comes to sheer indulgence.

 Previous